webeet-io/_onboarding/src/content/docs/onboarding/swe/day-by-day/day-two.md

   ```

 - [ ] **Run the test and watch it fail**
       This is our **Red** step.
-The test will fail because the route and its dependencies don't exist yet.
+The test will fail because `posts.routes.ts` is empty and doesn't export anything, so `postsRoutes` is undefined.

   ```bash
   npm test